Huron Shores Fire Department

 Carbon Monoxide Alarms Now Required in Homes

 Effective October 16, 2014, it’s now the law in Ontario to install carbon monoxide (CO) alarms in your home if you have a fuel-burning appliance or an attached garage.
-Please read the post from Fire Chief Medve (posted November 3rd, 2014 and published in The North Shore Sentinel, November 5, 2014).
+Please read the post from now retired Fire Chief Medve (posted November 3rd, 2014 and published in The North Shore Sentinel, November 5, 2014).
 If your home has a fuel-burning appliance or an attached garage, you must have a working CO alarm outside all sleeping areas of the home and for added protection, install a carbon monoxide alarm on every storey of the home according to manufacturer’s instructions.
 Fuel-burning appliances can include furnaces, hot water heaters, gas or wood fireplaces, portable fuel-burning heaters and generators, barbeques, stoves and vehicles.